Our World on the Maine Coast

 Beach:

-How many campgrounds can boast 1/4 mile of private beach front?
-You can count them on your fingers.
+sheep on the beachHow many campgrounds can boast 1/4 mile of private beach front?
 We enjoy a typically complex Maine beach…tidal pools, cobblestones, sandbars and climbing rocks.
-Happily you won’t find mud flats or under tow currents here so you can play in the waves and swim safely.
-The tide comes in and out an astonishing 100 yards so there’s always something different to see as you explore the ocean floor.
+You won’t find mud flats or under tow currents here so you can play in the waves and swim safely.

 note to the wise: (When searching out oceanfront campgrounds, always ask about mudflats, undercurrents and accessibility whenever considering a coastal Maine beach).